 Here’s how to do that:

 So, forgoing the opportunity to reduce current US tax could result in much larger tax savings down the road.
-(Note that if you gift property to your spouse instead of cash, you would recognize any gain or loss on the property at the time of the gift.)

 Another situation where it may make sense to forgo the election is where you and your spouse operate a business through a corporation that you both own.
 In such case, you’re treated as controlling the corporation for US tax purposes (even if you own only 1% of the corporation and your NRA spouse owns 99%), so you’re required to file an IRS Form 5471 and include a balance sheet and income statement for the corporation each year.